rackerlabs/docs-cloud-load-balancers/rst/dev-guide/api-operations/nodes.rst

 ..  note::
       The node's IP and port are immutable attributes and cannot be modified with a **PUT** request.
-Supplying an unsupported attribute results in a 400 (badRequest) fault.
-A load balancer supports a maximum of 25 nodes;
+Supplying an unsupported attribute results in a ``400 badRequest fault``.
+A load balancer supports a maximum of 25 nodes.
-	  the maximum weight of a node is 100.
+      The maximum weight of a node is 100.

 Every node in the load balancer has an associated condition which determines its role within the load balancer.